 This continues to be one of my most popular and most frequently revisited posts of all time, since I first published it nearly 10 years ago!
-I recently decided it was high time I updated it.
+(Updated in 2023.)

 Are you confused about all the conflicting dietary advice out there?